Import Pipeline¶

 The factory renames the generated class via Object.defineProperty(..., 'name', ...) so Swagger emits a distinct schema per entity; don't remove that or the three DTOs collapse into a single anonymous class in the OpenAPI output.
 The factory extends AggregateResponseDto, so subclasses automatically satisfy the @AggregateResponse() contract.

 When adding a new import endpoint, reuse the factory — don't re-invent an envelope.
-The only thing you should define per-entity is the <Entity>ImportItemDto class.
+The only thing you should define per-entity is the <Entity>ImportItemDto class — and it should carry every required template column (null when empty), not just an identity glance.

 Steps¶